In order to be eligible to open a migrant bank account in New Zealand, you must be a holder of either a work or resident visa.

 - All regular bills such as electricity, gas, telephone, mortgage or rent, can be paid automatically by direct debit from your bank account.
 The creditor or your bank will provide the necessary form for you to complete and return to them.
 You’re protected against loss as a result of error or fraud in the system.

-- To stop a cheque contact your bank.
-If your cheque book or EFTPOS card(s) is lost or stolen, inform your bank immediately.
+- If your EFTPOS card(s) is lost or stolen, inform your bank immediately.

 - Safety deposit boxes are provided at most branches and are an effective (although expensive) way of keeping your valuables secure.
 The annual rental charge for a small box is from $50 upwards, and you must usually pay a key deposit (bond) of around $80.
 Most banks conduct extensive security checks, including fingerprinting, when you use a deposit box.